Togohogo1-Archive/joshgone-music/docs/basic.md

 #### Arguments

-- `position` – (Required) The position of the song in the queue to be removed
+- `position` – The position of the song in the queue to be removed

 #### Before Invoking Conditions